 Are you getting the most out of your Ancestry.com membership?
 Come learn some searching secrets and “how to’s.”
 Ideas will be shared to help find those ever elusive ancestors.
 Ancestry.com has some amazing new collections for us to explore.

 Introduction to FamilySearch, from opening a free account to populating a Family Tree.
 This is a hands-on lab and, as such, will be limited in size to a maximum of 15 participants.
 Bring a laptop or other device, if you have one, and be prepared to actually work on your Tree.
 It would be helpful […]

-Answering questions about German research: how to begin, what to look for, and where to go.
-This class is designed to help with beginning your German research.
-You don’t need to speak German to find your German family members.
+This class is designed to help with beginning the search for your German ancestors.
+We will answer questions about German research: how to begin, what to look for, and where to go.
+You don’t need to speak German to find your family members in the records.
 By retracing an immigrant’s footsteps, you will find a […]

 Barbara has been researching her own Cherokee roots for many years.
 In this session, she will share her expertise and some tips and tricks for searching records for all tribes.

 The Family History Center will be open and staffed during the afternoon (12:30 pm to 3:30 pm) for anyone who wants to come in to see what is available or for some one-on-one assistance.

 Bring your family’s story to life by adding context.
 This class will help you find resources to learn more about what life was like for your ancestors.
 What was going on in the world, the country, and the area where they lived?
 What did they wear?
 What did they eat?
 How did they go about […]

 Who were our ancestors?
 What did they do?
 Where did they do it?
 At a certain point in our family history, the story becomes lost except for the “papertrail” of records/sources that are left behind.
 Many family stories can still be found within those sources, but it is imperative that once found, they not be […]